entando/entando-docs/vuepress/docs/next/docs/consume/entando-apis.md

 # Accessing Entando APIs

 Entando includes the Swagger UI for API access in a quickstart environment.
-This document presents an overview and instructions on how to enable and access the Swagger UI.
+This document presents an overview, and instructions on how to enable and utilize the interface.

 ## APIs Overview
 The Entando App Engine uses REST APIs to enact all the functionality inside the App Builder.
 For example, APIs are used to add widgets to a page or create components like pages and page templates.
 APIs can also be used to support automation, testing, and integration with external systems.